ytyulkinaxway/axway-open-docs/content/en/docs/apim-reference-architectures/container-azure/_index.md

 Although it is not possible to provide multiple subnets inside AKS, customers can define different _node pools_ to set a different kind of VM.
 For Axway API Management, we define 2 node pools:

-* `apimpool` for all AMPLIFY Components (API Gateway, API Manager, ANM).
+* `apimpool` for all Amplify Components (API Gateway, API Manager, ANM).
 This pool must be in autoscaling mode.
 Node autoscaler creates a new VM when the control plane receives an alert that pod cannot be scheduled on any existing node.
 Once the workload goes down, and CPU utilization drops below 50% for more than 10 min, this new node will be deleted.
 It is possible to change the default values.
 See [What are the parameters to CA?](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#what-are-the-parameters-to-ca) Axway recommends using a VM compliant with premium storage.
 By default, Axway recommends a Standard_DS3_v2 to support API Gateway upgrade with 3 replicas (default configuration in Helm chart).
 * `infrapool` for other auxiliary components like monitoring tools, backup, and other tools (maintenance).
 Axway recommends a Standard_D2_v3 but makes sure that it is enough to support additional tools.